Iveta Bartošová: Biography and career

 Bartošová was born in Čeladná and spent her childhood and adolescence in Frenštát pod Radhoštěm.
 She has an older brother Lumír and twin sister Ivana.
 She started her musical career in 1982, with the band Dianthus.
 In 1983, she succeeded in a music competition held in Jihlava and met the singer Petr Sepéši, with whom she later collaborated and started a relationship.
 Sepéši died in a car accident in 1985.

 In the second half of the 1980s, she began collaborating with notable exponents of Czech pop music, such as František Janeček and Ladislav Štaidl, her life partner for many years.
 In 1987, she released her first solo album I.B., for which she received an award from her record label, Supraphon.

 In 1993, she starred in the comedy Svatba upírů.
 In 1996, she gave birth to a son.
 A year later, she appeared in her first musical production, Dracula.
 In the late 1990s, she released several successful albums, such as Ve jménu lásky and Bílý kámen.
 With the start of the new millennium, her popularity decreased, partly due to scandals surrounding her personal life.
 In 2006, she announced a 'creative break'.
 She spent part of 2007 in a psychiatric hospital in Kroměříž, where she was treated for addiction to antidepressants and alcohol.

 In 2008, EMI released a 3–CD compilation of her greatest hits, called Platinum Collection.
 In 2009, she won the TV poll in the TýTý Awards.
 Since October 2012, she appeared in a reality show about her life, broadcast by the tabloid TV channel Pětka.
 She was hospitalized again in 2013, in Bohnice Psychiatric Hospital, in association with alcohol dependence.

 From 2008 to 2009, she was married to the actor and film producer Jiří Pomeje, her second husband was Josef Rychtář (from 2013 to her death in 2014).
 She had one son, Artur, from her relationship with Ladislav Štaidl.

 Death

-On 29 April 2014, she committed suicide by throwing herself under a train in Uhříněves, Prague.
+On 29 April 2014, she took her own life by throwing herself under a train in Uhříněves, Prague.
 Some fellow musicians pointed out that the hunt of the tabloid media against the singer had its share of tragedy.
 "Blame it on the media hyenas", her husband commented shortly before he collapsed and was hospitalized.